LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 ### Agents tasks

 * Establish and nurture prospect relationships to satisfy service inquiries, or to sell products and services.
-* Consistently use LiveEngage and other systems to keep accurate records of all completed and scheduled consumer activity.
+* Consistently use the Agent Workspace and other systems to keep accurate records of all completed and scheduled consumer activity.
 * Make every effort to use effective lead qualification skills to improve personal performance.
 * Strive to meet and exceed assigned performance goals (individual).
 * Coordinate, as needed, with other service/sales personnel to ensure the most expeditious completion of the service/sales process.